Richard Worsam Meade I: Early life

-Merchant in Cadiz
+Merchant in Cádiz

-At Cadiz the business prospered, with him being among the first to export merino sheep and sherry to the United States.
+At Cádiz the business prospered, with him being among the first to export merino sheep and sherry to the United States.
 Meade was additionally appointed the U.S. naval agent from 1806 to 1816.
 He did feud with the U.S. consulate, writing to Secretary of State James Madison to call Vice-Consul Richard Hackley without "Capacity or Respectability".
 President Thomas Jefferson, a relative of Hackley's, referred to Meade as "lying, malicious and impudent".
 But the matter was happily resolved when James Leander Cathcart became consul and also the ever-wealthier Meade's business partner.

-During the siege of Cadiz in the Peninsular War, Meade provided the Spanish monarchy with "supplies of all kinds" against the French invasion; in 1810 his ships brought 250,000 barrels of flour into the city.
+During the siege of Cádiz in the Peninsular War, Meade provided the Spanish monarchy with "supplies of all kinds" against the French invasion; in 1810 his ships brought 250,000 barrels of flour into the city.
 While Meade spent much of his money the government ran up a large debt.
 He declined Spanish citizenship as a reward.